ConSol/sakuli/docs/receiver-gearman.md

 	hosts=no
 	do_hostchecks=no

 At the time of the creation of this documents, Sakuli does not encrypt any gearman results.
-Therefore, set  `accept_clear_results` in ``:
+Therefore, set  `accept_clear_results` in `server.cfg`:

     OMD[sakuli]:~$ vim ~/etc/mod-gearman/server.cfg
 	accept_clear_results=yes